-Here are a few gems for those new to cycling:
+Here are a few pearls of wisdom for those new to cycling:

 What cadence is optimal?

-Aim for around 95 to 100 rpm'on the flat, but it depends on the situation and personal preference.
-But this seems to be a reasonable aim for starters.
+Aim for around 85 to 100 rpm'on the flat, but it depends on the situation and personal preference.
+But is a reasonable aim for starters.
 If you don’t have a cadence meter then find a rider who has a smooth style and ride behind them.

 What front ring should I ride in?

 Typically for endurance ride in the smaller ring.
-For power, ride in the big ring.
+To develop more power or on the flat for more speed, ride in the big ring.
 At the end of the day find what is comfortable and sustainable for you.
-If you are stuggling up hills or cant go fast enough on the flat then you may need to consider altering your gearing (talk to you bike shop).
+If you are stuggling up hills or cant go fast enough on the flat then you may need to consider altering your gearing (talk to your bike shop).

 What are basic rules of bunch riding?